Columbia Island (Washington, D.C.)

-Lady Bird Johnson Park, formerly known as Columbia Island until 1968, is an island located in the Potomac River in Washington, D.C., in the United States.
-It formed naturally as an extension of Analostan Island in the latter part of the 1800s, and over time erosion and flooding severed it from Analostan, now known as Theodore Roosevelt Island.
+Columbia Island, officially also known as the Lady Bird Johnson Park since 1968, is an island located in the Potomac River in Washington, D.C., in the United States.
+It formed naturally as an extension of Analostan Island in the latter part of the 1800s, and over time, erosion and flooding severed it from the Analostan island, now known as Theodore Roosevelt Island.

 The U.S. federal government deposited material dredged from the Potomac River on the island between 1911 and 1922, and again from 1925 to 1927.
 The island was also reshaped by the government at this time "to serve as the western terminus of Arlington Memorial Bridge and a symbolic entrance into the nation’s capital."
 Located within the park are the Lyndon Baines Johnson Memorial Grove, Navy – Merchant Marine Memorial, and the Columbia Island Marina.
 The island, park, memorials, and marina are part of the George Washington Memorial Parkway and administered by the National Park Service.

+History

 Early formation of Columbia Island

 Columbia Island is in part natural, and in part man-made.
-Columbia Island did not exist in 1818 and at that time, Analostan Island (now known as Theodore Roosevelt Island) was largely rock and quite close to the D.C. shoreline.
+Columbia Island did not exist in 1818 and at that time, Analostan Island (now known as Theodore Roosevelt Island) was largely a rock and quite close to the Washington D.C. shoreline.
 Due to deforestation and increased agricultural use upstream, the river eroded much of the northern bank and widened the gap between Analostan Island and the shore and simultaneously large deposits of silt built up around Analostan Island.
 By 1838, Analostan had almost doubled in length toward the south and by 1884, the new southern part of Analostan Island was defined and built up, and supported a well-established wetland.
 However, the river gradually eroded the center of Analostan Island, severing Columbia Island from its parent body.

 Between 1911 and 1922, the Potomac River was repeatedly dredged to deepen the channel and to widen the distance between Analostan/Theodore Roosevelt Island and Columbia Island (so that the "Virginia Channel" west of Analostan/Roosevelt Island would not flood easily).
 Dredged material was piled high on Columbia Island, helping to build it higher, lengthen and broaden it, and give it its current shape.
 Filling in of the island was complete in the spring of 1924.

 The new island received its name in about 1918 from an unnamed engineer working for the District of Columbia and the first use of this name in The Washington Post was in April 1922, the same year it was transferred to the National Park Service.